jeremygray/pyfilesec/README.txt

 ==========
-PyFileSec
+pyFileSec
 ==========

-PyFileSec provides robust yet easy-to-use tools for working with files that may contain sensitive information.
+pyFileSec provides robust yet easy-to-use tools for working with files that may contain sensitive information.
 The aim is to achieve a "industry standard" level of privacy, capable of protecting confidential information from casual inspection or accidental disclosure in a research setting.
 In addition, integrity assurance may be useful in archival and provenance applications.
-The main motivation for developing PyFileSec is research with human subjects (e.g., in combination with PsychoPy or the Open Science Framework), but the hope is that it will be more widely useful.
+The main motivation for developing pyFileSec is research with human subjects (e.g., in combination with PsychoPy or the Open Science Framework), but the hope is that it will be more widely useful.

 Several excellent Python packages are available for encryption.
 However, file security requires far more than just encryption.
-The main and potentially unique contribution of PyFileSec is that it aspires to provide secure /file management/ tools having a /low barrier to entry/.
+The main and potentially unique contribution of pyFileSec is that it aspires to provide secure /file management/ tools having a /low barrier to entry/.
 These considerations motivate many of the design choices, e.g., using OpenSSL (often already installed) rather than PyCrypto (requires compiling) or GPG (requires set-up).